Archetypal Analysis++: Rethinking the Initialization Strategy: Algorithms

 \section{Algorithms}

-Within the paper, we omit to provide algorithm pseudocodes whenever the procedure is clear from the text.
+Within the main body of the paper, we omitted algorithmic pseudocodes whenever the procedure is not as important or clear from the text.
 However, we now provide those algorithmic descriptions for completeness.
-Algorithm~\ref{alg:kmeanspp} outlines the $k$-means++ initialization procedure and Algorithm~\ref{alg:AA} shows the standard alternating optimization scheme of archetypal analysis according to \citet{cutler1994}.
+Algorithm~\ref{alg:kmeanspp} outlines the $k$-means++ initialization procedure, and Algorithm~\ref{alg:AA} shows the standard alternating optimization scheme of archetypal analysis according to \citet{cutler1994}. \looseness=-1